PolarTerrestrialEnvironmentalSystems/sedaDNA-g-h-metabarcoding-SibAla_2023/README.md

 # sedaDNA-g-h-metabarcoding-SibAla_2023

-Those scripts are used to analyse the data presented in XXX (reference publication).
+Those scripts are used to analyse the data presented in Courtin et al. (2024), "Potential plant extinctions with the loss of the Pleistocene mammoth steppe", Nat.
+Comm..
-The needed dataset to run the scripts are described in XXX (reference publication) and available as supplementary data 5.
+The needed dataset to run the scripts are described in Courtin et al. (2024), "Potential plant extinctions with the loss of the Pleistocene mammoth steppe", Nat.
+Comm.
+2024 and available as supplementary data 5.
 All scripts from 0 to 5 need to be executed one after the other.